1587/speaking-exam/00-part3.md

 I think watching news on TV is not good.
-Because It is inconvenient, Nowdays, young people usually have no TV at their home, They use smartphone or computer a lot. and we can't search for interesting news and send reiews by TV.
+Because It is inconvenient, Nowdays, young people usually have no TV at their home, They use smartphones or computers a lot. and we can't search for interesting news and send reiews by TV.
 ```